cmu-phil/tetrad/README.md

 Here is the web page for the [Center for Causal Discovery](https://www.ccd.pitt.edu/), which also supports the latest version of Tetrad and Causal Command.

 All of our code is public and we welcome suggestions, expecially if you have awesome algorithms that outperform ours or know how to improve performance of our algorithms.
-Performance is everything.
-[This is the Way](https://en.wikipedia.org/wiki/The_Mandalorian).

 ## Tetrad GUI Application